waikato-datamining/adams-base/adams-core/src/site/md/HOWTO make a release.md

 Requirements
 ------------

 * has the java-cup dependency changed?
-If so, change launcher.sh and launcher.bat files
+If so, change env.sh and *.bat files (search for "java-cup-")

 * execute/check all flows